PaulNWms/SurfingWithStyleHugo/content/notes/computer/microsoft/com/apartment-models/_index.md

 | `CoInitializeEx((void*)0, COINIT_APARTMENTTHREADED);` | STA |
 | `CoInitializeEx((void*)0, COINIT_MULTITHREADED);` | MTA |

-Ideally they server and client live in the same apartment, in which case the method calls are direct.
+Ideally the server and client live in the same apartment, in which case the method calls are direct.
 Communication with a COM server in another apartment incurs some overhead.

 To describe these models very briefly -
 - An STA is implemented as a window named `OleMainThreadWndClass` and its thread is running a message loop.